VictorQueiroz/binary-transfer/docs/Serializer.md

 #### Type

-A Type is a term to define the `Constructor` type.
+A Type is a term to define the `Container` type.
 For example:

 ```
 User user -> id: uint, name: string;
 ```

 In the example above we have a constructor named `user`.
 We can say his type is `User`.
-A type cannot exist without a `Constructor`.
+A type cannot exist without a `Container`.

 Characteristics

 - A type can have many constructors
 - A type must be linked to at least one constructor
 - A type name must start with uppercase in the scheme definition

-#### Constructor

-`Constructor` is a term to define a **particular set of data** container.

-For that matters, a `Constructor` have the following characteristics:

-- A constructor can have params
-- A constructor must have a type
-- A constructor must have a uint 32-bit header
-- A constructor name must start with lowercase in the scheme definition

 #### [Vector](https://github.com/VictorQueiroz/binary-transfer/blob/master/docs/Vector.md)